we-learn-js/js-training/src/slides/DomainDrivenDesign.md

 > Responsible for presenting information to the user and interpreting user commands.

-> it's at the top and is responsible for processing interactions with a user (or another computer system)
+> It's at the top and is responsible for processing interactions with a user (or another computer system)

 > It depends on all layers below.